adamstephensen/faqs/azure/README.md

 A collection of FAQs about Azure, including links to my favourite resources.

 ## How many products are there ?
+Lots... and it's always growing.

-Here is the full list of full list of services https://azure.microsoft.com/en-gb/services/ Here is an interactive list of services http://azureinteractives.azurewebsites.net/
+- Here is the full list of full list of services https://azure.microsoft.com/en-gb/services/
+- Here is an interactive list of services http://azureinteractives.azurewebsites.net/

 ## Disclaimer